Boise Insulation Contractors: 2026 Costs & Free Quotes

-Boise and the Treasure Valley experience a continental climate with wide temperature swings.
-January lows average in the low 20s, while July highs regularly exceed 100 degrees.
-Homes that lack adequate insulation struggle in both extremes, driving up energy costs and making rooms uncomfortable.
+Boise and the broader Treasure Valley experience a wide-temperature continental climate.
+January lows average in the low 20s; July highs regularly exceed 100 degrees.
+Homes without adequate insulation struggle at both extremes — energy bills climb, rooms get uncomfortable, and HVAC systems wear out faster than they should.

-Whether you are insulating a newly built home in Meridian, upgrading an older Boise bench home, or sealing a crawl space in Nampa, finding a qualified insulation contractor is the first step.
-We match Boise-area homeowners with insulation professionals who deliver quality work.
+Whether you are insulating a new Meridian build, upgrading an aging Boise bench home, sealing a crawl space in Nampa, or air-sealing a custom Eagle property, finding a qualified insulation contractor is the first step.
+We match Treasure Valley homeowners with insulation professionals who deliver quality work and stand behind it.

-The average Boise insulation project costs $1,300 to $7,000.
+The average Boise-area insulation project costs $1,450 to $7,750.
+Boise-Nampa MSA labor runs about 3 percent below the national average.
 Get free quotes from local contractors to find the best price for your project.

 | Project type | Low | Average | High |